The Top 9 Best DJ Mixers in the world today! [2020 Guide and Reviews]

-Conclusion: The Mixars Quattro was designed in Italy by RCF’s award-winning engineering team to deliver great audio quality, ensuring excellent performance in clubs, small venues or at home.
-Premium features, on solid construction and for an affordable price makes it a great alternative of the big two, Pioneer and Allen & Heath.
+Conclusion: The Mixars Quattro was designed in Italy by RCF’s award-winning engineering team to deliver the great audio quality, ensuring excellent performance in clubs, small venues, or at home.
+Premium features, on solid construction and for an affordable price, makes it a great alternative of the big two, Pioneer and Allen & Heath.

 Reloop is one more neglected company with very reliable musical gear and DJ equipment.
 They have been around for years, and they know well how to satisgy every DJ out there.

-Reloop’s RMX-90 is a powerful 4 channel DJ mixer with Serato integration, DVS control and integrated 8 in/8 out audio interface.
+Reloop’s RMX-90 is a powerful four-channel DJ mixer with Serato integration, DVS control, and integrated eight in/8 out audio interface.
 Serato’s advanced NoiseMap technology combined with the 24-bit USB interface offers easy setup so that your DVS can be used immediately after hook-up.
-It comes with a Serato license and 2 time-coded 12″s, so you save a couple of hunder, and you can start play from day one.
+It comes with a Serato license and two time-coded 12″s, so you save a couple of hundred, and you can start play from day one.

 RMX-90 features a 3-Band EQ with an adjustable response.
-You can pick between classic or full kill when you want to completely cut your frequency range.
-The Beat FX unit offers a large variety of 12 studio quality effects.
+You can pick between classic or full kill when you want to cut your frequency range completely.
+The Beat FX unit offers a large variety of 12 studio-quality effects.
 Flanger, delay, echo, reverb, transformer, pitch shift, loop roll, reverse loop, noise, bit-crusher, gate, and tape delay will give you plenty of room to color your mixes.

-Conclusion: With a robust metal housing built, this DJ mixer will handle long term use in any club, bar or small event.
-We like the deep black coloring but the design is nothing special.
-Reasonable price for its features and extras.
+Conclusion: With a robust metal housing built, this DJ mixer will handle long term use in any club, bar, or small event.
+We like the deep black coloring, but the design is nothing special — a reasonable price for its features and extras.

-Theese were our top picks for the best DJ mixer on the planet for professional DJ setups.
+These were our top 9 picks for the best DJ mixers in the world today!